-AVI AMON is a composer, sound artist, and educator.
-His works include THE WHITE CITY with Julia Gytri (Yale Institute, O’Neill National Music Theater Conference, Richard Rogers Award Finalist), LULU IS HUNGRY with Claire Kiechel (Ars Nova), THE CHILDREN with Phillip Howze (Yale Rep, BRIC), and a sound installation in a 100-year old grain silo in Buffalo, New York.
+AVI AMON is an award-winning composer, sound artist, and educator.
+His works include: INSHALLAH/MASHALLAH (Target Margin Theater), RATED BLACK with Kareem Lucas (New York Theater Workshop), THE WHITE CITY with Julia Gytri (Yale Institute, O’Neill National Music Theater Conference, Richard Rogers Award Finalist), JEUNE TERRE with Gabrielle Reisman (Barnard), and several sound installations in a 100-year old grain silo in Buffalo, New York.

 Avi is the resident composer at the 52nd Street Project, where he co-writes songs with young people and has the time of his life.
-Past residencies include Target Margin Theater, New Dramatists, Yale REP, Musical Theater Factory, and the Weston Playhouse.
-Avi received his MFA from NYU’s Graduate Musical Theatre Writing Program where he is currently an adjunct professor.
+He is also a teaching artist with the 92nd St. Y and an adjunct professor at NYU’s Graduate Musical Theatre Writing Program.
 When he's not writing, Avi tends to his immense plant collection and creates horticultural installations for friends.
-He lives in Brooklyn with his wife, Molly, and their cat, Elvis.
+He lives in Brooklyn with his partner, Molly, and their cat, Elvis.